k61n/openhkl/doc/source/workflow.rst

 Shape collection
 ~~~~~~~~~~~~~~~~

-The shape collection is the set of “profiles” alluded to in section
+The shape collection is the set of “profiles” alluded to in :ref:`sec_3dprofile`
-`[sec:3dprofile] <#sec:3dprofile>`__ — i.e. strong peaks with a
-well-defined shapes that are used to fit the weak peaks.
-In practice
+— i.e. strong peaks with a well-defined shapes that are used to fit the weak
-this is simply a collection of integrated strong peaks.
-During profile
+peaks.
+In practice this is simply a collection of integrated strong peaks.
-fitting integration of a weak peak, the integrator will compute a mean
+During profile fitting integration of a weak peak, the integrator will compute a
-of all profiles in the shape collection within a given radius of the
+mean of all profiles in the shape collection within a given radius of the weak
-weak peak coordinates to use as the fitting profile in that instance.
+peak coordinates to use as the fitting profile in that instance.

 The ``Build shape collection`` button simply filters out weak peaks and
 integrates the shape collection.
 The ``Calculate profile button`` uses